 Once your quiz is live, spread the news by promoting it on social media or paid channels.
 In a quiz funnel marketing strategy, quizzes provide a great way to drive new visitors to your site, grow your email list, and convert social followers into direct email subscribers.

-You can also promote your new quiz to your existing email audience.
-While you won’t get a new email subscriber out of it, you can 1) nudge subscribers who haven’t converted into customers yet, or 2) create repeat customers by pointing them towards new products they haven’t purchased yet.
+By promoting your quiz to your existing email list, you can 1) nudge subscribers who haven’t converted into customers yet, or 2) create repeat customers by pointing them toward new products.

-Of course, if you promote your quiz in marketing emails, there’s no need to collect their email address again.
-Provide a better user experience for your existing subscribers by pre-populating their email in your quiz fields.
-You can also target them with a different version of your quiz that doesn’t require the email address.
+Of course, if you send your quiz to your subscribers, there’s no need to collect their email again.
+Provide a better user experience for these subscribers by pre-populating their email in your quiz, or target them with a different version of your quiz that skips the email question.

 Ready to start making your product recommendation quiz?

-If you need more information or want to try Digioh’s quiz solution, reach out to us!
+If you still need more information or want to try Digioh’s quiz solution, reach out to us!